mik-jozef/chalk/README.md

 Classes can be nested, both static and inner.
 Inner classes have the same type even if they belong to a different instance.

+Class fields marked `mut` are mutable even if the instance is const.
+Such fields must be private.

 Example class:
 ```